-3.2.
 The input file

 The input file is called in\mc.
-It gives the starting conditions for our computer simulations.
+It gives the starting conditions for our computer simulations and specifies the name of the output file.
 Look at the contents of this file to see the starting values.
 By editing this file, you can control the properties of the system you will study.
-Be careful when editing this file, however, as spacing of the values is important.
-For example, if you change:
+Be careful when editing this file.
+Change only the numbers.
+Do not add spaces around the '=' and do not change the order of the arguments.